jayrambhia/Tooltip/README.md

  - `type` - Type of animation - `FADE`, `SCALE`, `REVEAL`, `SCALE_AND_FADE`
  - `duration` - Animation duration in milliseconds
+ - `hideContentWhileAnimating` - Content of the tooltip will be hidden when it's animating in or out.
+This will not work if the content is a View and not a ViewGroup.

  Animations are a bit tricky in this library. `FADE` and `REVEAL` are applied on the container of the tooltip with appropriate parameters.
 So if the container has some background color, it looks really weird.
 The same